dannycahoon/apiWorkshop/tutorials/manage/apis/create_api/README.md

   1. Once you are finished, click *Apply*

 ##### Configure the Service Request
-The service request is the URL at which your back-end service receives requests.
+The service request is the URL or end-point at which your back-end service receives requests.
 When a request meets all policy conditions, the gateway routes the request to this URL and calls your service.

 The service request URL can point to any of your service’s resources, not just its base URL.
 This way you can restrict users to access only a subset of your API’s resources.

-To configure the service request:
+To configure the service request, first, Hover over the Service Request policy, and then click Edit.

-1. Hover over the Service Request policy, and then click Edit.
+You can either enter the URL directly, or reference an existing service.
+If this is your first API, go ahead and just enter the URL directly.
 1. Policy Dialog, choose to enter a URL:
   1. Enter the Apiary Mock Service URL from [Designing an API](../../design/design_api) in the back-end Service URL field.
   1. Remove the “/tickets” from the mock-service URL so the API can be designed to call multiple end-points such as “/incidents”